Evalle/k8s-in-action/chapter5.md

 $ minikube service <name of the service>
 ```

-11. For Ingress testing, activate Ingress addon in minikube first:
+11. For the Ingress testing, activate Ingress addon in minikube first:
 ```
 $ minikube addons enable ingress
 ```
+then create the Ingress service (example is [here](Chapter_5/ingress.yaml))